A new tab will open and this page will redirect to the UO home page.

 The policy also clearly identifies employees by their reporting obligations:

-• Confidential Employees have a professional obligation to not disclose information shared with them and are able to keep disclosures confidential.
+• Confidential Employees have a professional obligation to not disclose information shared with them and are expected to keep disclosures confidential.
+The following Employees are Confidential Employees under the Prohibited Discrimination and Retaliation Policy:

 Previous V.11.02 Prohibited Discrimination and Retaliation Policy, effective August 18, 2016, through August 15, 2021